-Typically, your financial neutral will gather and organize your financial information avoiding the duplication of efforts found in litigation and ensure that you, your spouse and the Collaborative professional team all receive the same financial documents throughout the Collaborative process.
-Transparency is critical to the Collaborative process and the financial neutral will help you identify missing financial information and overlooked assets and debts.
+Typically, your financial neutral will gather and organize your financial information avoiding the duplication of efforts found in litigation and ensure that you and your spouse both receive the same financial documents throughout the process.
+Transparency is critical and the financial neutral will help you identify missing financial information and overlooked assets and debts.
 Your financial neutral will also work with both of you to create personal budgets and cash flow analyses for your lives post-divorce.
 For some people, this may be the first time working through a comprehensive financial planning process.
 It is sometimes eye-opening to realize that both of you may have to change your future life styles knowing that the same level of income must now support two separate households.
 Reconstructing your historical expenses is usually not necessary because your post-divorce future will probably differ significantly for your past.
 Difficult decisions often must be made and your financial neutral will try to suggest ways in a non-confrontational manner to improve your future cash flows.

 In many families, one spouse has traditionally performed the basic financial jobs such as paying the bills, reconciling the bank accounts and shopping for food.
 Your financial neutral will provide significant guidance to the spouse who is not as experienced dealing with financial issues and produce a financial asset and debt report that includes the current after-tax value of all of your assets and debts.
 As with the budgets, many have no idea of their true “net worth” (assets less debts).
 Many couples have indicated they had no idea they were worth so much; but as many have also indicated they didn’t realize they were worth so little.
-The financial asset and debt report is the foundational document used when discussing property division alternatives and your financial neutral will help you and your spouse clarify and articulate your initial preferences as to property division prior to subsequent 6-way meetings where the Collaborative team will help you to address and resolve any conflicts keeping you from agreement.
+The financial asset and debt report is the foundational document used when discussing property division alternatives and your financial neutral will help you and your spouse clarify and articulate your initial preferences as to property division.
 Different property division scenarios will be presented by the financial neutral for discussion.
 We financial neutrals can also shed light on the tax and cash flow implications of various scenarios.
 The possible sale of the marital residence and valuation of retirement assets and stock options are often major financial discussion topics.
 And in more complex cases, your financial neutral may need to trace some of your assets and debt to support classification of marital versus separate property.
-An experienced financial neutral will often offer financial guidance to you, your spouse and your Collaborative attorneys who will weigh in on the legal definition of separate versus marital property in the 6-way meetings.
+An experienced financial neutral will often offer financial guidance to you and your spouse characterizing your property and debt as community or separate.

 Don Blythe MBA, CPA